xiahualiu/linux-driver-tutorials/i2c.md

 };
 ```

 You may say WOW!
 That's too much.
-However, we do not need to fill this structure ourself for the most case, there are already a lot macros let us to fill the structure in one line.
-Like `devm_regmap_init_i2c` in [`pwm-pca9685.c`](https://github.com/torvalds/linux/blob/master/drivers/pwm/pwm-pca9685.c#L457), we only need to fill part of it and the rest will be filled using these marcos.
+However, we do not need to fill this structure ourself for the most case, we can use `devm_regmap_init_i2c` marco, such as in [`pwm-pca9685.c`](https://github.com/torvalds/linux/blob/master/drivers/pwm/pwm-pca9685.c#L457), we only need to fill part of it and the rest will be filled using these marcos.

 ```c
 /* Code segment from pwm-pca9685.c */